Quantum Key Distribution with High Order Fibonacci-like Orbital Angular Momentum States

-Second, if Bob has the photon with OAM value equal to $F_{n_3}$ where $(n_3$ mod $4)\in\{0, 1\}$ (Bob's bit is an "edge" bit).
-If Alice sends him $B_{a_1}\not=B_b$, then Bob sends the recognition flag as is stated in 1, which is "$1$" in this particular case.
-Otherwise if Alice sends Bob $B_{a_1}=B_b$, then Bob sends $!(n_3 \text{ mod }4)$ to Alice.
-This would illustrate if Bob's bit is on the "right" edge or the "left" edge of its set.
+\right. $.
+The first one is the same "recognition flag" as above while the second one would illustrate if Bob's bit is on the "right" edge or the "left" edge of its block.

 The whole regulation is showed in TABLE \ref{ab}.